huggingface/transformers/docs/source/en/model_doc/superglue.md

 in [SuperGlue: Learning Feature Matching with Graph Neural Networks](https://arxiv.org/abs/1911.11763) by Paul-Edouard Sarlin, Daniel
 DeTone, Tomasz Malisiewicz and Andrew Rabinovich.

- TODO: Add a description of the model

-[//]: # (This model is the result of a self-supervised training of a fully-convolutional network for interest point detection and)

-[//]: # (description.
-The model is able to detect interest points that are repeatable under homographic transformations and)

-[//]: # (provide a descriptor for each point.
-The use of the model in its own is limited, but it can be used as a feature)

-[//]: # (extractor for other tasks such as homography estimation, image matching, etc.)
+This model consists of matching two sets of interest points detected in an image.
+Paired with the [SuperPoint model](https://huggingface.co/magic-leap-community/superpoint), it can be used to match two images and estimate the pose between them.
+This model is useful for tasks such as image matching, homography estimation, etc.

 The abstract from the paper is the following:

 *This paper introduces SuperGlue, a neural network that matches two sets of local features by jointly finding correspondences and rejecting non-matchable points.
 Assignments are estimated by solving a differentiable optimal transport problem, whose costs are predicted by a graph neural network.
 We introduce a flexible context aggregation mechanism based on attention, enabling SuperGlue to reason about the underlying 3D scene and feature assignments jointly.
 Compared to traditional, hand-designed heuristics, our technique learns priors over geometric transformations and regularities of the 3D world through end-to-end training from image pairs.
 SuperGlue outperforms other learned approaches and achieves state-of-the-art results on the task of pose estimation in challenging real-world indoor and outdoor environments.
 The proposed method performs matching in real-time on a modern GPU and can be readily integrated into modern SfM or SLAM systems.
 The code and trained weights are publicly available at this [URL](https://github.com/magicleap/SuperGluePretrainedNetwork).*

 ## How to use

-Here is a quick example of using the model to detect interest points in an image:
+Here is a quick example of using the model.
+Since this model is an image matching model, it requires pairs of images to be matched:

 ```python
 from transformers import AutoImageProcessor, AutoModel